jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > Which probability distribution do the sales amounts most closely
 > follow?<br> <br> ⬜ Uniform<br> ⬜ Binomial<br> ✅ Normal<br> ⬜ None
 > of the above<br>

+Fabulous work!
+Now that you’ve visualized the data, you know that you can approximate probabilities of different `amount`s using the normal distribution.

 ## Probabilities from the normal distribution